punnalathomas/linux-course/h5-name.md

 Quora.
 2024.
 Käyttäjän Greenhost:in vastaus kysymykseen: Who owns the ".com" domain?
 Who started it, why, and when?
 Why is this not a ".co" or something else instead of "www"?.
 Luettavissa: https://www.quora.com/Who-owns-the-com-domain-Who-started-it-why-and-when-Why-is-this-not-a-co-or-something-else-instead-of-www.
 Luettu: 18.9.2025

 Rondina, M. 2025.
 Why a Domain Name is Important: Benefits, Best Practices, FAQs and More.
 Luettavissa: https://www.networksolutions.com/blog/why-you-need-a-domain-name/.
 Luettu: 18.9.2025

+Shawake, E. 2025.
+What is a subdomain?
+Definition, examples and setup.
+WIX.
+Luettavissa: https://www.wix.com/blog/what-is-a-subdomain.
+Luettu: 18.9.2025